pm5/docker-drupal7-nginx/README.md

 ### SSH access

-This image contains a SSH publick key of my own.
+This image follows the practice of [Phusion baseimage](https://github.com/phusion/baseimage-docker#login_ssh) in regard of SSH access.
+It contains a SSH publick key of my own.
 So if you are using it for your production site, *build from this image and replace the public key with your own*.